tsbertalan/keras_cmodel/README.md

 Of course, there are much better ways to do this with external packages.
 But this is extremely easy to use for easy cases, and we should strive to "make the easy cases easy".

+## "Installation"

+Put keras_cmodel.py somewhere where you can import it, and mm_utils.c and mm_utils.h beside it.

+Tested on Ubuntu 18.04 with Python 3.6.9, Tensorflow 2.3.0, and gcc 7.5.0.

 ## Usage

 With a trained model: